-- G. Mathematics Requirement: The mathematics requirement may be met by selecting three (3) hours from MATH 1305, Math for Critical Thinking, MATH 1313, College Algebra, or a higher level mathematics course. - H. Computer Literacy Requirement: The computer literacy requirement may be met by successful completing CISM 1321, Introduction to Computer Applications. - I. Communications Requirement: The communications requirement may be met by successful completion of:
+- G. Mathematics Requirement: The mathematics requirement may be met by selecting three (3) hours from MATH 1305, Math for Critical Thinking, MATH 1313, College Algebra, or a higher level mathematics course. - H. Computer Literacy Requirement: Computer literacy may be met in one of two ways: a) A grade of "C" or better in CISM 1321, Introduction to Computer Applications; or b) approval of transfer credit for a course equivalent to CISM 1321 and a passing grade on the CISM Proficiency Exam, which is administered once every semester by the College of Business and Economics. - I. Communications Requirement: The communications requirement may be met by successful completion of: